Broomhill Park: Football ground

 The park has historical importance for Ipswich Town Football Club.

 Ipswich Town Association Football Club played their first matches from 1877 to 1883 at Broomhill.
 The land was owned by George Sherrington, who was a driving force in forming and administering the club in its first 20 years.
 George Sherrington and his brother, William, who were educated at Ipswich School, both played for Ipswich Town Association FC in the 1870s and 1880s.
 The players used a shed at the Inkerman Pub across the road as a dressing room.

 In 1883 when Ipswich Town AFC moved to its ground at Portman Road, the Broomhill ground was used by the rugby club.

 In 1888 ITAFC merged with Ipswich Rugby Club to form Ipswich Town Football Club.

 Facilities

 The park has no facilities as such, as it is just semi-natural woodland.
 The park is popular for walkers, dog walkers, bird and insect spotting; and for children, who can play in natural sandpits, tree roots, and lush grass.

-A public library called Westbourne Library, on Sherrington Road, backs onto the park.
+A public library called Broomhill Library, on Sherrington Road, backs onto the park.
 The building is believed to have been built as a decontamination unit in 1938.